ManjitShortcut/flutter_Navigation/README.md

       } // dynamic routes
       onUnknownRoute:(settings){
       }
-      }// fallback routes// if not possible to push the route then it will fallback onunknonroutes
+    }// fallback routes// if not possible to push the route then it will fallback on unknonroutes Using navigatorPush

-    Using navigatorPush
     Navigator.of(ctx).push(MaterialPageRoute(build:(ctx){
     return Home()
     }
     using navigator route
     Navigator.of(ctx).pushname("setting"); // route name
     Navigator.of(ctx).pushname("setting", argument:"argumanet value "); argument which is object
     //. get argument from next screen

   class SettingScreen extends StatelessWidget {
   @override
   Widget build(BuildContext context) {
     final argValue = ModalRoute.of(context).settings.arguments as String;